-U.S. Bank has four types of CDs available to consumers.
+U.S. Bank has 4 types of CDs (certificates of deposit) available to consumers.
 These are:

 - Standard certificates of deposit